Leveraging Special Needs Trusts to Obtain Public Benefits

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide estate planning attorneys with a practical guide to selecting the appropriate type of special needs trust (SNT) and structuring the SNT to avoid jeopardizing public benefit eligibility.
+This CLE course will provide estate planning attorneys with a practical guide to selecting the appropriate type of special needs trust (SNT) and structuring the SNT to avoid jeopardizing public benefit eligibility.
 The panel will highlight key issues to consider in the administration of these trusts.

 - Types of SNTs and criteria for selection